trevornunes/FCEUXpb/README.md

 Thanks:  FCEUX developers!
-         Jeremy Nicholl for detailed and quick responses to questions and his TCO library, and for fixing the audio init glitch.
+         Jeremy Nicholl for detailed and quick responses to questions and his TCO library, and for fixing the audio init glitch. crackberry.com forum members for feedback and 'offthahorseceo' for the NES pad graphics and layout

 Default game startup: